shinmorino/sqaod/README.md

  $ sudo apt-get install libsqaodc-cuda-9-0
 ~~~

-**Note:** You may see some wrnings during installation.
+**Note:** You may see some warnings during installation.
 Ex.: "W: The repository 'https://shinmorino.github.io/sqaod/ubuntu xenial Release' does not have a Release file."<BR>
 If you get a confirmation like "Install these packages without verification? [y/N]", answer y to proceed installation.<BR>
 It will be fixed by alpha2 release.